How to Create a Beautiful, Low-Maintenance, Habitat Garden

 Keep Up With the Garden

 Walk through your property frequently.
-Look for problems like new invasive species or areas of erosion and address them early.
+Look for issues like new problematic plant species or areas of erosion and address them early.
 Learn about pesticide use before you spray.
 It is usually far easier to tackle issues early, and you have the added benefit of spending time in your garden!

 Hire Gardeners